PasmiG/Data_drive1/README.md

 # PythonDataScienceProj

-This is a collection of my data analysis projects.
+This is a collection of my data science projects.